Rabbit Bonding Technique: Easiest and Fastest Method That Works For Me

 **Please note: with this method (and pretty much any other rabbit bonding method) you must supervise at all times, even at night!
 Be prepared to sleep near them in a sleeping bag or on the couch!
 Rabbits can do SERIOUS damage to one another when they are not bonded so we always want to prevent injuries!
 You cannot leave rabbits unsupervised (not even for 5 seconds) until they are fully bonded!
 Also, you cannot try to bond rabbits until ALL rabbits involved have been neutered/spayed!!!

 LET'S START WITH THE BONDING PROCESS:

-Basically, this method is bonding rabbits in a very small neutral space over a length of time and slowly increasing their space 2-4 inches per day every 2-3 days, while still keeping them together until they are fully bonded.
+Basically, this method is bonding rabbits in a very small neutral space over a length of time and slowly increasing their space every 24 hours or every 2-3 days (depending on their progress), while still keeping them together until they are fully bonded.
 (To confirm they are "fully bonded" I like to see the rabbits grooming one another - NOT just one rabbit grooming the other.
 It has to be mutual and they must be grooming each other/snuggled up in their bonding area with no fights/disagreements for several days to a full week before they go home to their permanent area).
 Get ready to take your rabbits with you in a carrier everyday IF things start to escalate beyond tiffs!
 If you'd like to try this bonding method, I recommend planning it during a long weekend or a time when you'll be home to monitor the rabbits AT ALL TIMES because once you put the rabbits together, the goal is to NOT separate them at all until they are bonded, even at night!
 But you have to supervise at all times!!
 Oh, and have heavy duty gloves nearby in case you need to stop a fight!